futuredapp/tasting/README.md

     }
 }
 ```
-***

-## Running tests
+### Running tests

 1. Open terminal at your Android project directory
-2. Run ./gradlew spoonDebug (or specify any other build variant eg. spoonClient)
+2. Run `./gradlew spoonDebug` (or specify any other build variant eg. `spoonClient`)

-## Checking results
+### Checking results

 1. You can see test progress and result in terminal window
 ![Terminal Output](pictures/terminal.png)
-2. After finishing all tests, interactive HTML test report is generated in your project directory (build/spoon-output/...), including screenshots you took with bot.takeScreenshot method, screenshot is also taken automatically on test failure, so you can find out what went wrong easier
+2. After finishing all tests, interactive HTML test report is generated in your project directory (`build/spoon-output/...`), including screenshots you took with bot.takeScreenshot method, screenshot is also taken automatically on test failure, so you can find out what went wrong easier
 ![Test Results](pictures/html.png)

+## Contributors

+Current maintainer and main contributor is [Adam Svoboda](https://github.com/IntergalacticPenguin), <adam.svoboda@futured.app>.

 ## License

-The MIT License (MIT)
-Copyright © 2017 FUNTASTY Digital s.r.o.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+Tasting is available under the MIT license.
+See the [LICENSE](LICENSE) for more information.